heerpatell/TaskAPP/README.md

 The API does not provide unique user IDs, and at the time of making post request userId is required (checked it through PostMan), so handling it manually.

-Also, got to know from postman that, on every post request, it adds id as 252, so assigning it manually.

 ```
 const maxId = Math.max(...posts.map((post) => post.id)) ;
 const newId = maxId + 1;